Lake County Examiner: History

 In 1911, the Examiner was purchased by Fred P. Cronemiller, who also owned the Evening Herald in Klamath Falls, Oregon.
 His son, G. D. Cronemiller, became editor and publisher of the Examiner when his father died in 1924.
 In 1935, Cronemiller sold the Examiner to C. J. Gillette and Hugh McGilvra.
+In 1940, the owners of the Examiner purchased the Lake Country Tribune and absorbed it into their publication.

-In 1983, the Examiner was acquired by the Pioneer News Group.
-Pioneer sold its papers to Adams Publishing Group in 2017.
+In 1967, the Examiner was sold to Dave and Micke Trussell, who sold it in 1976 to Earl G. Parsons.
+In 1979, Parsons sold the paper to Ifft-Scripps Newspaper, Inc., which was acquired by Pioneer Newspapers, Inc. in 1983.
+The company was renamed to Pioneer News Group in 2013 and sold its papers to Adams Publishing Group in 2017.